zb87-dev/image-resizing/README.md

 If you want to increase polling time, Open ConversionRequest.tsx and change **refreshInteval**.

 When sending SQS message from worker to the api, i used already created **-failed** SQS queue, instead of the other one, since i didn't have permissions to create new queue for that purpose.

+If you want to clear all your uploads (simulate new user), just clear localStorage.